magicasaservice/vue-equipment/packages/plugins/MagicMenu/index.md

 ### Nuxt

 The menu is available as a Nuxt module.
-In your Nuxt config file add `@maas/vue-equipment` to your modules and add the `MagicMenu` to the `plugins` list in your configuration.
+In your Nuxt config file add `@maas/vue-equipment/nuxt` to your modules and add `MagicMenu` to the plugins array in your configuration.

 ```js
 export default defineNuxtConfig({